Git-Hub-Chris/OpenSourceGuides/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously and appreciate the efforts of the security research community in responsibly disclosing vulnerabilities.
-If you discover a security vulnerability in this repository, please report it by emailing us at **security@example.com** instead of using the public issue tracker.
+If you discover a security vulnerability in this repository, please report it.

 ### Reporting Guidelines